The complete guide to the best kitesurfing spots in Providenciales

 A car is definitely the most convenient way to get around Provo, especially for kiters, who tend to explore distant beaches.
 Watch out for the dirt roads and don’t forget to drive on the left: Turks and Caicos are a British Overseas Territory.

-So where to rig up?
-Long Bay is the island’s hotspot that offers some great conditions not only for the beginners just starting out, but also for the seasoned kiters polishing up on some new tricks.
+The Island’s hotspot that offers some great conditions not only for the beginners, but also for the seasoned kitesurfers polishing up on some new tricks.
 If you’re planning to take your kitesurfing lessons, then this is the place you’ll most likely be practicing.

 Long Bay is 4km long sandy stretch of beach with just about a meter deep water, the area so wide, that you can walk nearly 2km into the ocean with the water level still reaching only to your waist.